softeng-team4/softeng_OQMS_04/Retrospective/Retrospective.md

   - 25 points committed vs 22 done

 - Nr of hours planned vs. spent (as a team)
-  - 54 hours planned vs 45 hours spent
+  - 54 hours planned vs 47 hours and 55 minutes spent

+Note: We added a "GIT Management" task during the sprint, which led us from 48h to 54h planned.

 **Remember** a story is done ONLY if it fits the Definition of Done: